temmmin/ImageSegUsingYolov8/README.md

-# Image Segmentation Using Yolov8 for Digiter watwrmarking & DFC(Display Field Communication)
+# Image Segmentation Using Yolov8
+This model is designed for Digiter watwrmarking & DFC(Display Field Communication)

 A project for image segmentation using YOLOv8.
 This repository demonstrates how to segment images efficiently with state-of-the-art deep learning models.